Cautious Rafa at it again

 Maybe Sunday was a turning point in the fans feelings towards Rafa.

 I actually felt a bit sorry for Benitez during the week.
-His comments about Aquilani and his sore ankle were probably right, it showed a frustrated man who is being let down by some of his players.
+His comments about Aquilani and his sore ankle were probably right.
+It showed a frustrated man, let down by some of his players.